PostHog/posthog.com/contents/tutorials/aa-testing.md

 tags: ['experimentation', 'feature flags']
 ---

-An A/A test is the same as an [A/B test](/docs/experiments) except both groups getting the same code or component.
-Because both groups get functionally identical variants, you want to see no statistical difference between the variants by the end of the experiment.
-If there is a significant difference, that is cause to investigate.
+An A/A test is the same as an [A/B test](/docs/experiments) except both groups receive the same code or components.
+Since both groups get identical functionality, the goal is to **not** see a statistical difference between the variants by the end of the experiment.

-Teams run A/A tests to ensure their A/B test service, functionality, and implementation process results in accurate and relevant results.
+Teams run A/A tests to ensure their A/B test service, functionality, and implementation work as expected and provides accurate results.
 A/A tests are a way to discover broken parts of this process, and this tutorial shows you how to run one in PostHog.

 > Unlike other A/B testing tools, A/A tests aren’t needed to calculate baseline conversion and sample metrics in PostHog.
 You can calculate those using your product data, and they are automatically when you create an experiment.